-Claiming to liberate the individual from embedded cultures, traditions, places, and relationships, liberalism has homogenized the world in its image -ironically, often fueled by claims of "multiculturalism" or, today, "diversity."
-Having successfully disembedded us from relationships that once made claims upon us but also informed our conception of selfhood, our sense of ourselves as citizens sharing a common fate and as economic actors sharing a common world, liberalism has left the individual exposed to the tools of liberation-leaving us in a weakened state in which the domains of life that were supposed to liberate us are completely beyond our control or governance.
+Claiming to liberate the individual from embedded cultures, traditions, places, and relationships, liberalism has homogenized the image-ironically, often in its fueled bv claims "diversity." successfully or, today, "multiculturalism" Having disembedded us from relationships that once made claims upon us but also informed our conception of selfhood, our sense of ourselves as citizens sharing a common fate and as economic actors sharing a common world, liberalism has left the individual exposed to the tools of liberation-leaving us in a weakened state in which the domains of life that were supposed to liberate us are completely beyond our control or governance.
 This suggests that all along, the individual was the "tool" of the liberal system, not-as was believed-vice versa.